dashbuilder/dashbuilder/dashbuilder-backend/dashbuilder-dataset-elasticsearch/README.md

 Data Set look-up filtering operations are translated by the Elastic Search Query builder into ELS *queries* and *filters* by the <code>org.dashbuilder.dataprovider.backend.elasticsearch.rest.ElasticSearchQueryBuilder</code> bean.

 By default, the implementation given for this bean is <code>org.dashbuilder.dataprovider.backend.elasticsearch.rest.impl.ElasticSearchQueryBuilderImpl</code>.
-It tranforms filters into ELS queries as:
+It transforms filters into ELS queries as:

 <table>